Cyril Ramaphosa Just Became The New President Of South Africa

 Zuma announced his resignation in a televised speech Wednesday, finally succumbing to pressure from within his own party to step down following years of corruption allegations, which the former president denied.

 The ANC had acted to recall Zuma from office after nine years in power, but he initially refused to quit.
-However, facing a seventh no-confidence vote of his presidential career on Friday, he resigned.
+However, facing the seventh no-confidence vote of his presidential career on Friday, he resigned.

 "No life should be lost in my name and also the ANC should never be divided in my name.
 I have therefore come to the decision to resign as president of the republic with immediate effect," he said on Wednesday night.